tobias-gp/SimpleFilters/README.md

 ## Tracker

 Oftentimes, multiple objects must be tracked that also require filtering.
 SimpleFilters implements a simple multi-object tracker for this purpose.
+The tracker associates objects by applying minimum weight matching to a distance graph.

 The following properties can be defined:
 * **distance_threshold**: Maximum distance to match objects - when the threshold is exceeded, a new object will be created
 * **max_time_to_live**: If an object is not seen, it is still retained for the given number of state updates
 * **time_to_birth**: The number of observations needed until an object is born
 * **filter_prototype**: A filter that will be cloned for each new appearing object
+* **distance_function**: A lambda (x1, x2) that returns a distance between the two arrays

 The **PolynomialFilterStrategy** is especially suitable for tracking, as it can predict the future state of the object according to its reconstructed polynomial:
 ```